polterguy/phosphorusfive/plugins/p5.lambda/README.md

 eval:x:/../*/_x
 ```

-At the point where *[_x]* is evaluated, it no longer has access to the *[_y]* node, ssince this
+At the point where *[_x]* is evaluated, it no longer has access to the *[_y]* node, since this
-node is outside th scope of the *[_x]* node, and we chose to use *[eval]* and not *[eval-mutable]*.
-Now we could of course use *[eval-mutable]*, but this would create potentially other problems.
-Among
+node is outside the scope of the *[_x]* node.
+Now we could of course use *[eval-mutable]*, but this would create
-other things, having the evaluated code having access to the entire execution tree, which might be a security risk.
+potentially other problems.
+Among other things, having the evaluated code having access to the entire execution
+tree.

-Instead we could choose to forward the expression inside of our *[_x]* node, in our *[return]* invocation, such
+Instead we could choose to forward evaluate the expression inside of our *[_x]* node, in our *[return]* invocation, such
 as the following code does.

 ```
 _y:hello world
 _x
   return:x:/../*/_y?value

-eval-x:x:/../*/_x/*
+// Forward evaluating the expression inside of [_x] first eval-x:x:/../*/_x/*

+// THEN we evaluate [_x]
 eval:x:/../*/_x
 ```

-When we then invoke our *[eval]* Active Event, the value of our *[return]* Active Event invocation is no
+When we then invoke our *[eval]* Active Event, the value of *[return]*, is no longer an expression, but contains the constant value
-longer an expression, but contains the constant value of that expression, as evaluated during our invocation of our
-*[eval-x]* Active Event.
+of that expression, as evaluated during our invocation of our *[eval-x]* Active Event.

 The above example might not seem so very useful, besides, a better way of accomplishing the above, would be to pass in values
 as arguments to our *[eval]* invocation.
 However, a more useful example, could imply using for instance *[create-literal-widget]*,
-which is an Active Event, that takes a lot of properties and children nodes, where the invocation does not support expressions in any way.
+which is an Active Event, that takes a lot of properties and children nodes, where the event does not support expressions in its arguments.
 Consider this code.

 ```